-We are a new company with no operating history.
+We are a new company with a limited operating history.

-We were incorporated in April 2004.
+We were incorporated in April 2004, completed an initial public offering of our common stock in October 2004 and have a limited operating history.
 We are subject to all of the business risks and uncertainties associated with any new business, including the risk that we will not achieve our investment objectives and that the value of your investment could decline substantially.

-Our investment adviser and the members of its investment committee have no experience managing a BDC.
+Our investment adviser and the members of its investment committee have limited experience managing a BDC.

 The 1940 Act imposes numerous constraints on the operations of business development companies.
 For example, business development companies are required to invest at least 70% of their total assets primarily in securities of private or thinly traded U.S. public companies, cash, cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less.
-Our investment adviser and the majority of the members of our senior management do not have any experience managing or providing management consultant services to an operating company, such as may be required of a BDC.
+Our investment adviser and the majority of the members of our senior management only have limited experience managing or providing management consultant services to an operating company, such as may be required of a BDC.
 Our investment adviser's and the members of its investment committee's lack of experience in managing a portfolio of assets under such constraints may hinder their ability to take advantage of attractive investment opportunities and, as a result, achieve our investment objectives.